 Sustainable Chemistry at the AIA Conference

-At the 2018 AIA Conference on Architecture, architects gather in New York City to celebrate the latest exciting innovations in architecture and design, including new technologies and materials made possible by chemistry.
-Here are some highlights to look for:
+At the 2018 AIA Conference on Architecture, architects gathered in New York City to celebrate the latest exciting innovations in architecture and design, including new technologies and materials made possible by chemistry.
+Here were some highlights:

-- BASF Corporation (Booth #5017, Level 1) is collaborating with architects, builders and contractors to provide building materials to help make communities resilient, energy efficient and sustainable.
+- BASF Corporation (Booth #5017, Level 1) collaborated with architects, builders and contractors to provide building materials to help make communities resilient, energy efficient and sustainable.
 Learn about the latest products from BASF, including Disaster Durable Solutions and Basotect: The Artful Design of Control.

-- Covestro (Booth #4861) offers proven technologies for building teams and projects, including ultra-low-to-zero volatile organic compound (VOC) coatings and renewable content.
+- Covestro (Booth #4861) offered proven technologies for building teams and projects, including ultra-low-to-zero volatile organic compound (VOC) coatings and renewable content.
 Covestro’s PUReWall technology provides increased strength, comfort and efficiency while reducing the amount of construction materials – a sustainable solution.
+Covestro’s PUReWall was recognized as one of 19 top product innovations at the AIA Convention.

 How and where will the product or material be used in the building?